Panel data, time-varying individual effect, spatial econometrics, fisheries

 We consider fixed-effect estimation of a production function where inputs and outputs vary over time, space, and cross-sectional unit.
 Variability in the spatial dimension allows for time-varying individual effects, without parametric assumptions on the effects.
 Asymptotics along the spatial dimension provide consistency and normality of the marginal products.
 A finite-sample example is provided: a production function for bottom-trawler fishing vessels in the flatfish fisheries of the Bering Sea.
 We find significant spatial variability of output (catch) which we exploit in estimation of a harvesting function.

 Horrace, William C. and Schnier, Kurt E., "Fixed-Effect Estimation of Highly-Mobile Production Technologies" (2008).
 Center for Policy Research.
-Paper 174.
+174.

 Creative Commons License